Modem: Optical modem

-A modem that connects to a fiber optic network is known as an optical network terminal (ONT) or optical network unit (ONU).
+A device that connects to a fiber optic network is known as an optical network terminal (ONT) or optical network unit (ONU).
 These are commonly used in fiber to the home installations, installed inside or outside a house to convert the optical medium to a copper Ethernet interface, after which a router or gateway is often installed to perform authentication, routing, NAT, and other typical consumer internet functions, in addition to "triple play" features such as telephony and television service.
+They are not a modem, although they perform a similar function and are sometimes referred to as a modem.

 Fiber optic systems can use quadrature amplitude modulation to maximize throughput.
 16QAM uses a 16-point constellation to send four bits per symbol, with speeds on the order of 200 or 400 gigabits per second.
 64QAM uses a 64-point constellation to send six bits per symbol, with speeds up to 65 terabits per second.
 Although this technology has been announced, it may not yet be commonly used.